-Tag sales for the Lower Yellowstone Paddlefish fishery suggest more participation prior to the last bundle of regulation changes in 2007 than from 2007 to 2018 (Figure 3).
+Tag sales for the Lower Yellowstone Paddlefish fishery suggest more participation prior to the last bundle of regulation changes in 2007 than from 2007 to 2019 (Figure 3).
 In 2006 anglers could purchase both a yellow and white tag giving them the opportunity to harvest two fish in Montana.
 Beginning in 2007, anglers had to choose one area, this eliminated everyone that preferred the Fort Peck fishery but were previously in the habit of buying the yellow tag purely as second opportunity.
 Monitoring tag sales for this Paddlefish population in Montana demonstrates license sales have responded to management of the Intake fishery and reinforces a continued need to strive for ways to increase angler satisfaction when taking biologically necessary measures to maintain a healthy Yellowstone/Sakakawea Paddlefish stock.

 The change to harvest days and catch-and-release days in 2007 sought to maintain opportunity without increasing harvest.
 Phone creel results demonstrate anglers have responded to the increased catch-and-release fishing opportunity that has been available three days a week since 2007 (Figure 4).
 Since catch-and-release is only allowed at Intake FAS angler participation is strongly influenced by how available Paddlefish are at Intake.
-In good water years (e.g. 2013, 2014, 2015, and 2017) phone creel results demonstrate higher participation in catch-and-release than observed in a poor water year (e.g. 2012).
-An estimated 21.1% of anglers participated in catch-and-release fishing in 2018 and landed a cumulative total of 2,476 Paddlefish at a rate of 4.6 Paddlefish caught per angler and fished a total of 1,175 catch-andrelease angler days (Table 1).
-The percentage of anglers participating in catch-and-release fishing was lower than observed in 2017.
-The number of angler days generated in 2018 was also lower than in 2017.
+In good water years (e.g. 2010, 2017) phone creel results demonstrate higher participation in catch-and-release than observed in a poor water year (e.g. 2012).
+An estimated 27.5% of anglers participated in catch-and-release fishing in 2019 and landed a cumulative total of 3,613 Paddlefish at a rate of 5.6 Paddlefish caught per angler and fished a total of 1,423 catch-and-release angler days (Table 1).
 Catch-and-release fishing has provided an opportunity for FWP staff to tag angler caught Paddlefish at Intake FAS three days a week during the harvest season and 10 days immediately after the season closure since 2008.
-During catch-and-release fishing at Intake FAS in 2018, FWP staff tagged 493 Paddlefish, which is under the 20-year average number of Paddlefish tagged per year of 637 (Figure 5).
-Additionally, the average number of tagged Paddlefish has been greater in the period 2007-2018 which included three full days of mandatory catch-and-release at Intake FAS during the harvest season plus 10 additional days after an inseason closure than either of the two previous management periods 1984-1994 or 1995-2006 (Figure 6).
+During catch-and-release fishing at Intake FAS in 2019, FWP staff tagged 667 Paddlefish, which is near the 20-year average number of Paddlefish tagged per year of 656 (Figure 5).
+Additionally, the average number of tagged Paddlefish has been greater in the period 2007-2019 which included three full days of mandatory catch-and-release at Intake FAS during the harvest season plus 10 additional days after an in-season closure than either of the two previous management periods 1984-1994 or 1995-2006 (Figure 6).
 From 1984 to 1994 there was no consistent catch and release opportunity but on occasion anglers were used by FWP staff to catch-and-release fish to assist with staff jaw tagging fish.
 From 1995 to 2006 there were two catch-and-release periods per week during the harvest season on Sunday and Wednesday from 3 to 9pm.
-Single factor ANOVA identified a statistically significant difference in the number of Paddlefish tagged between the periods.
-A Tukeys HSD post hoc test identified that while the average number of Paddlefish tagged per year in the period 1984-1994 did not differ from the period 1995-2006, there was a higher average number of Paddlefish tagged per year in the period 2007-2018 than in either previous period (Figure 6).
+Single factor ANOVA identified a statistically significant difference in the number of Paddlefish tagged exists between the periods.
+A Tukeys HSD post hoc test identified that while the average number of Paddlefish tagged per year in the period 1984-1994 did not differ from the period 1995-2006, there was a higher average number of Paddlefish tagged per year in the period 2007-2019 than in either previous period (Figure 6).